NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 Given the large amount of hardware in the MULTI-parameter Unit block, more MULTI-parameter sockets should be added whenever possible, to make good use of the hardware that would otherwise be idling; this is actually done by using an external expansion box filled with MULTI-parameter sockets (plus associated IBP amplifier hardware).

-However, the additional sockets are added using analog interface, and should be limited to a maximum of four MULTI-parameter sockets; this is to avoid signal deterioration caused by voltage drop and noise.
+However, the additional multi-parameter sockets are added using analog interface, and limited to a maximum of four to avoid signal deterioration caused by voltage drop and noise.

 Variations to the basic theme